Aircraft & UAVs

 Service note

-Cold War fighter design with limited later conflict use
+Cold War fighter design with extensive export and later conflict use

 Designer